nelsonxb/green.c/README.md

 Green's low-overhead assembler implementation follows an _implicit yield_ pattern
 (much like Lua's coroutines).
-This should make sure it remains compatible with all sorts of existing synchronous algorithms.
+This is designed to make it easier to write code using familiar synchronous patterns, and should remain largely compatible with existing synchronous code.

 Green currently only supports Linux on x86_64.
 AArch64 support is probably coming soon,